anoma/whitepaper/whitepaper.md

 A _data availability domain_ is a logical clock and data availability layer whereby intents in a particular batch can be made available to solvers who must compete to offer the best solution by a measurable criterion.

+## Security domain

+A _security domain_ is a set of cryptographically identified nodes executing a particular state transition function in consensus, for which finality and correctness hold under a particular assumption of a certain fraction of nodes behaving according to protocol (generally n >= 3f + 1, but this can vary).
+Correctness of state transitions can be verified separately, but finality cannot, as it is impossible to prove the nonexistence of data (another finalised block at the same height, for example).

+## Concurrency domain

+A _concurrency domain_ is a total ordering over a set of transactions within the domain which may be partially ordered or unordered with respect to other concurrency domains.
+Concurency domains always operate within particular security domains (since the total order is enforced by the consensus of the security domain).

 ## Fractal instance

-A security (and necessarily concurrency) domain, referred to as a _fractal instance_, is an XXX

-## Shard

-A _shard_ is a concurrency domain within a security domain.
+A _fractal instance_ is an instance of the Anoma consensus and execution protocols operated by a set of networked validators.
+In general, fractal instances are security domains, in that they are operated by a particular set of validators, of which the user must trust a quorum; concurrency domains, in that they maintain a full order of only the transactions which they execute; and data availability domains, in that external observers can query the fractal instance to retrieve parts of its state.
+Fractal instances are sovereign, in that they do not depend on any other part of the fractal instance graph for continued correct execution, although their validator sets may overlap, a property which can be exploited in certain cases to provide cross-instance atomic transactions.
+Fractal instances, in order to be compatible with all features of the network, must implement the Anoma consensus and settlement protocols according to spec, but they can vary in Sybil resistance mechanisms, execution pricing, and local governance of protocol versioning, economic distribution regime, and irregular state transitions.

 ## Consensus

 _Consensus_ is an algorithm for agreement between many parties (some possibly Byzantine) that forms a security domain and quantizes time.

 ## Execution

-An _execution environment_ is an algorithm for taking the state and a set of transactions and applying the transactions to the state

-The _transparent execution environment_ is an execution environment where all data is public to execution nodes and observers.

-The _shielded execution environment_ is an execution environment where all data is private to execution nodes and observers, where only single-user private state is supported and privacy is provided through zero-knowledge proofs.

-The _private execution environment_ is an execution environment where all data is private to execution nodes and observers, where multi-user private state is supported through direct computation over encrypted data.

-It is important to note that the delineation between kinds of execution environments made here is purely on the basis of privacy and state model.
-Technologies such as zero-knowledge rollups, for example, can in principle be used with any of these environments.
+An _execution environment_ is an algorithm for taking the state and a set of transactions and applying the transactions to the state.
+Anoma provides a _unified execution environment_ which can handle transparent, shielded, and private state transitions. _Transparent_ data is public to execution nodes and observers. _Shielded_ data is private to execution nodes and observers, but known to a single user, who can prove properties of it using zero-knowledge proofs. _Private_ data is known by no one independently and is computed and stored in encrypted form using various forms of homomorphic encryption.
+Anoma provides a general framework for reasoning about the privacy of data independently of the kind of verification performed, but performance characteristics of the underlying cryptographic schemes will determine the practical feasibility and execution costs of various applications.
+It is important to note that the delineation here is purely on the basis of state privacy.
+Technologies such as zero-knowledge rollups, for example, can be used with transparent, shielded, and private state transitions (at least in principle).

 ## Application